RaviTambade/TFLNodeJS/notes/javascript/index.md

-#  Welcome to JavaScript – Your First Step into the World of Software Magic!
+# Step into the World of Software Magic!

 Welcome to Javascript world, future developer!